Kaw-liga was a lonely Indian

 Kowaliga the 4th now stands in the newly-renovated Kowaliga Restaurant, greeting guests with poise and stature.

 The new wooden Indian was created by wood carver and artist, Cory Worden of Beneath the Bark.
 The original Kowaliga wooden Indian—the one made famous in the Hank Williams song—according to local businessman Fred Dobbs, came from an Alexander City Pontiac dealership.
 It was kidnapped long ago, never to be seen again.
 His successor, who was found at a Sylacauga Pontiac dealership, was also spirited away without a trace.
 One might imagine that some thought was given to Kaw-liga’s obvious portability when the third, concrete statue was created.
 Although he managed to not be abducted, he suffered many assaults over the years, including fire and vandals.
-He now stands at the Discovery Center at Russell Crossroads, watching over the grounds and greeting visitors and guests to the town.

 Take a Look Around...